retracmp/chunker/readme.md

 ## features

+- supports both a tui or cli interface
 - chunk entire folders into n size chunks and generates a manifest file
 - both single & multi-threaded chunking available
 - reassemble chunks into original file from manifest from local file